-The 2022 National Defense Strategy calls for changes to how the Department produces and manages military capability by laying out Advantages" "Buildina Enduring as complementary approach to "Integrated Deterrence" and "Dynamic Campaigning".
-This calls for investments in approach Department's total force-recognizing that the Department needs to attract and recruit talent to enhance the future workforce, as well as to develop, train, and promote the workforce it has.
-This effort begins by cultivating the workforce that we need, investing in our most critical asset.
+The 2022 National Defense Strategy calls for changes to how the Department produces and manages military capability by laying out Advantages" "Building Enduring as complementary to approach "Integrated Deterrence" and "Dynamic Campaigning".
+This investments in approach calls for Department's total force-recognizing that the Department needs to attract and recruit talent to enhance the future workforce, as well as to develop, train, and promote the workforce it has.
+This effort begins by cultivating the workforce that we need, investing in our most critical asset, our people.
+The Budget provides a 5.2 percent pay raise for both our civilian and military personnel, support recruiting efforts by funding the necessary and critical expansion of the Joint marketing and advertising capabilities, invest in universal pre-kindergarten, and ensure continued investment in childcare, spouse employment and other force multipliers.